 Thats' a whole "lotta" love

 Recently a friend of ours asked us to let their dog out because they were going to be gone the whole day.
 We were right in the middle of moving to a new home and we totally forgot.
 They texted us at 8 pm and asked us about it and we were not anywhere near their home but in another town taking a trailer back.
-I literally was in pain and had no desire to give anymore.
-Why was I feeling inconvenienced?
+I literally was in physical pain and had no desire to give anymore. i was exhausted and feeling inconvenienced?
 This was asking too much I thought.
-I was beyond tired and somewhat grumpy!
+I was beyond tired and grumpy!
 The longer I thought about it the madder I got.
-Why were they not thinking of us?
+Why were they not thinking of us while we were moving?
 Why were they not here helping us?
 These were my dear friends and servants of our church.
 After all it was just a dog i thought to myself, we were people.
 My husband reminded me of how the Lord would respond and that he had given them his word.

 So often, when others are in need, we forget that to be like Christ can mean sacrifice and sometimes suffering.
 Jesus said, take up your cross and follow me; The cross was the emblem of torture and suffering and Christ is asking us to take it up.
-This implies some sort of suffering and sacrifice, does it not?
+This implies some sort of sacrifice and even unpleasant experience, does it not?
 It's not a sacrifice if it does not cost us anything.
-This does not sound like a” convenient type of servanthood” but one of sacrificial service, one of deep, mature selfless love.
-Servanthood just like our Savior.
-Are we willing to suffer, loving others more than ourselves.
-The secular world says we must love ourselves; the bible says love others as we do ourselves- implying loving ourselves is a given.
+Christ was the beautiful picture of sacrificial servanthood.
+He gave everything because His love for mankind is more than we can fathom.